FREE SHIPPING 30 DAY RETURNS EASY FINANCING

-Ball, or Beaded, Chain: Instead of links, ball chains are composed of metal spheres spaced by little connecter bars at regular intervals and most frequently used for dog tag pendants.
-Fancier styles alternate smooth or diamond cut round and oval beads.
+Ball, or Beaded, Chain: Instead of links, ball chains are composed of metal spheres spaced by little connecter bars at regular intervals and are most frequently used for dog tag pendants.
+Fancier styles alternate smooth or diamond-cut round and oval beads.

 Bismark: Neatly soldered parallel links give these supple chains a mesh-like look, but without the stretchy give.

-Box Chain: Made with flattened wire folded into uniform, square links, box chain is admired for its geometric simplicity.
-Variations include twisted, rounded and elongated link styles.
-Also known as Venetian, Book or Square Link Chain.
+Box Chain: Made with flattened wire folded into uniform, square links, the box chain is admired for its geometric simplicity.
+Variations include twisted, rounded, and elongated link styles.
+Also known as Venetian, Book, or Square Link Chain.